-You post all of this content on Facebook, Twitter, and other social media sites and you absolutely cannot wait to do so.
-You hit “Send”, sit back and wait for the reaction.
+You post all this content on Facebook, Twitter, and other social media sites, and you absolutely cannot wait.
+You hit “Send,” sit back, and wait for the reaction.

 And that reaction never comes.

 You may get a bite here or there, but for the most part… nothing.
 It’s like nothing ever happened.
 Skipping a stone across a mighty river, as it were.

 This is something that happens to everyone, yes – especially when they’re just starting out.
 But it’s also a clear-cut example of why micro-influencers in social media marketing are so important.
 What are they, why do they matter and how can you use them to your advantage?
 You’re about to find out.

 What is an Influencer in Terms of Social Networking?

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 In order to get a better understanding of social media micro-influencer, you first need to learn more about their larger counterparts – influencers.